course-details-portlet

 Course content

 Machine learning (ML) is a branch of AI that focuses on learning from data to design automated systems that can improve their performance with experience.
-In recent years, machine learning has been used in a wide range of engineering applications, including: autonomous cars, predicting mechanical failure, quality assessment, robotic vision and intelligent control among others.
+In recent years, machine learning has been used in a wide range of engineering applications, including: autonomous cars, predicting mechanical failure, quality assessment, automation of engineering tasks, robotic vision and intelligent control among others.

 This course provides a thorough introduction to machine learning and hands-on experience with its practical applications.
 The topics taught in this course will cover fundamental principles in machine learning as well as the theoretical bases for its algorithms and how they can be optimally applied.